-Born in 1995, hailing from Longreach Queensland, Ethan-james Kotiau is an emerging contemporary aboriginal artist.
+Born in 1995, hailing from Longreach Queensland, Ethan-james Kotiau is a contemporary aboriginal artist.
 His paintings draw on his ancestry with the Gunggari and Iningai tribes of central QLD.
-Ethan began painting in 2018 after living homeless out of an unregistered van in Brisbane QLD.
-Seeking inspiration, he visited a desert art exhibition in the city.
+Ethan began painting in 2018.
+Seeking inspiration, he visited a desert art exhibition.
 The work impressed on him how vocal art can be in communicating culture to others.
-"I learnt from the exhibition that painting can be a powerful platform to communicate and preserve culture, this inspired me to paint, so my culture, whatever remains will survive."
 Ethan’s art practice is dedicated to forging a style unique to his 2 ancestral tribes.

 Kate Owen Gallery (www.kateowengallery.com)

 Sketch Collective (sketchcogallery.com.au)

 2021 Finalist Koori Mail Indigenous Art Award, Lismore Regional Gallery

 2022 Perspectives on Country, Ninbella, Bangalow NSW

 2020 Home, Bib 'n' Brace Collective, Teneriffe, QLD

 2020 Creative Relief, Aurecon Group, Brisbane